What

 of someone else and that you and you alone have the responsibility

-refusing to change your telephone number.
+refusing to change your telephone number he leaves you to manage the problem

 In a matter such